Introduction

 “We replaced three tools with Flinque and finally see clear ROI from every creator we work with.”

-“As a two-person team, Flinque’s workflows let us manage dozens of influencers without feeling overwhelmed.”
+“As a two-person team, Flinque’s workflows let us manage dozens of creators without feeling overwhelmed.”

 “The flat pricing gave us confidence to scale campaigns without worrying about hidden credit limits.”